yangmillstheory/vim-snipe/README.md

 These are used to build the highlighting group in [highlight.vim](https://github.com/yangmillstheory/vim-snipe/blob/master/autoload/snipe/highlight.vim) used when highlighting a jump.

+### Docs

+For the full documentation, do `:h snipe.txt`.

 ### FAQ

 > Why did you constrain to `line('.')`?

 There's no need to scan the whole buffer, given `set relativenumber`.
-Scanning the buffer is thus overkill, not to mention inefficient and slow.
+Scanning the buffer is thus overkill and slow.

 > Should I always use this over the built-in motions?

-No, in some cases (i.e. a single hop to an adjacent word, or when the destination character is unique on the path to the cursor), it's probably faster to use `f`, `F`, `t`, `T`, etc.
+No, in some cases (i.e. a single hop to an adjacent word, or when the target is unique on the path to the cursor), it's probably faster to use the built-in motions.

-Pick the right tool for the right job, I'd say, and don't remap the built-in motions.
+Pick the right tool for the right job; I use the vim-snipe constantly, but I don't remap the built-in motions.

-### Inspired by
+### Inspirations

 * [tmux-fingers](https://github.com/Morantron/tmux-fingers)
 * [vimium](https://github.com/philc/vimium)